South Florida House Republicans Vote Against President Biden's $1.9 Trillion Pandemic Relief Package

 Many Republicans have argued that the legislation overreaches and serves as a liberal wish list of agenda items and complain that they have been locked out of the process for crafting the measure.

 Congressman Carlos Gimenez, who voted against the bill, released a statement saying, “I could not vote for a package filled with excessive non-COVID-19 items and a lack of ability for republicans to have input in the process.
-Far too many Americans are struggling to recover from the covid-19 pandemic and deserve substantial targeted assistance.”MORE NEWS: Florida Lawmakers Face Challenges As 60-Day Session Begins
+Far too many Americans are struggling to recover from the covid-19 pandemic and deserve substantial targeted assistance.”MORE NEWS: Trump A Dominant Force At Conservative Conference In Orlando

 Congressman Mario Diaz-Balart said, “Since the beginning of the pandemic, Congress has passed five bipartisan relief bills that total nearly $4 trillion.
 From this total, approximately $1 trillion remains unspent, yet house Democratic leadership wants to waste an additional $2 trillion that our children and grandchildren will be forced to pay for.”